grafana/loki/docs/logql.md

 {app="mysql",name="mysql-backup"}
 ```

-In this example, log streams that have a label of `app` whose value is `mysql`
+In this example, all log streams that have a label of `app` whose value is `mysql`
 _and_ a label of `name` whose value is `mysql-backup` will be included in the
 query results.
 Note that this will match any log stream whose labels _at least_
 contain `mysql-backup` for their name label; if there are multiple streams that